Yes, you read that right.

 “As an industry, we’ve never asked for any favors like [a tax credit],” Rector says.
-“Even if this bill had nothing to do with advertising, we’d support the goals of the legislation because it supports local media.”
+“Even if this bill had nothing to do with advertising, we’d support the legislation because it supports local media.”

 The area’s Congressman, Rep. Ted Deutch, a Democrat, has not sponsored the bill.
 His press secretary did not reply to an email requesting comment.